Back To Search Results

 Etiology

-Attention should be paid to the possibility of cardiovascular causes of the fall that include orthostatic hypotension, dysrhythmia and myocardial infarction.
-Other pathological states that can lead to falls include infection from urinary, pulmonary or soft tissue sources.
-Neurologic disorders such as primary or secondary seizures should be on the differential diagnosis.
+Attention should also be paid to the possibility of cardiovascular causes of the fall, including orthostatic hypotension, dysrhythmia, and myocardial infarction.
+Other pathological states that can lead to falls include infection from urinary, pulmonary, or soft tissue sources.
+Neurologic disorders, including primary or secondary seizures, should be on the differential diagnosis.
 The role of polypharmacy and potential disruptions to normal physiologic function cannot be understated.

 Epidemiology